National Liberal Party (Romania): Ideology

-The party officially adheres to the doctrine of liberalism in the form of conservative liberalism and liberal conservatism.
-The party also takes a pro-European stance.
+The party had officially adhered to conservative liberalism and liberal conservatism before becoming simply conservative since 2021.
 In recent years, it has focused more on economic liberalism and a shift to a more catch all platform.
-The National Liberal Party (PNL) also advocates for conservative initiatives and policies and the state in moral and religious issues, as well as the privatization and denationalization of the economy, a trend which is currently taking place quite rapidly in Romania, as in other post-communist economies in Central and Eastern Europe.
+The National Liberal Party (PNL) also advocates for conservative initiatives and policies and the state in moral and religious issues, as well as the privatisation and denationalisation of the economy, a trend which is currently taking place quite rapidly in Romania, as in other post-communist economies in Central and Eastern Europe.
 Unlike its Western counterparts, the party is more nationalist and traditionalist on social issues, such as LGBT rights.

 The party has factions of adherence to Christian democracy, ethnic nationalism, neoliberalism, and social conservatism.
 The party has also been described as populist, while former president Florin Cîțu rejects this qualification.
 However, after joining the European People's Party (EPP) and especially under Cîțu and Ciucă's leadership, the party became more conservative, Radio Free Europe calling it "liberal only in the name".
 PNL opposes same-sex marriage as well as civil unions.

-In economic regards, it deems significant the fact that taxes must be lowered and that the private sector of the national economy must be expanded and helped by a series of new laws in order to generate more value.
-It also advocates a decentralization of Romania's political structure, with greater autonomy given to the eight development regions.
+In economic regards, it favours lowering taxes and expanding the private sector of the national economy through a series of new laws in order to generate more value.
+It also advocates a decentralisation of Romania's political structure, with greater autonomy given to the eight development regions.
 However, under Ciucă's rule, the party also shifted more from a liberal-oriented economy towards economic patriotism.
-Opposition leader Cătălin Drulă, the incumbent president of the Save Romania Union (USR), accused the party of being statist.
+Former opposition leader Cătălin Drulă, former president of the Save Romania Union (USR), accused the party of being statist.

-Structure
+Organization and Structure

-According to the statute, the leading organs of the party are the following:

-Congress

-The Congress, or The General Assembly of the delegates of the party's members (Congresul; Adunarea Generală a delegaţilor membrilor partidului) is the supreme authority in the party.
-It leads the party and takes decisions at national level.
-Its members are elected by the local (territorial) organizations, and The National Consillium.
-The Congress meets every four years, after the parliamentary elections, or at any time needed.
-The Congress is convoked either by the Permanent Delegation (see below), at the request of the Central Political Bureau, or at the request of at least half of the Territorial Permanent Delegations.
-The Congress elects the President of the National Liberal Party, the 15 vice-presidents of the Central Standing Bureau (7 with specific attributions and 8 responsible for the development regions), 23 judges of The Honor and Referee Court (Curtea de Onoare şi Arbitraj), 7 members of The Central Committee of Censors (Comisia Centrală de Cenzori).

-The last congress took place at Romexpo in Bucharest on 25 September 2021, when the 10th post-1989 president of the party was elected being Florin Cîțu.